pusher/websockets-from-scratch-tutorial/README.md

 ### Getting Started

 Let's start with two classes: our `WebsocketServer` and our `WebsocketConnection`.

->>> Where should these be created?
+Create them in files called `websocket_server.rb` and `websocket_connection.rb` respectively.

 #### `WebsocketServer`